NFL and Maryland Football

 “Sports have always paved the way for me and art has always been my passion:”

 Hillary Werth was a standout high school athlete most notably Illinois State Champion in the 100-meter hurdles.
 Hillary attended UCLA on scholarship for track and field and was a three-time Pac-10 Track & Field Championship in heptathlon and javelin.

-Werth graduated from University of California, Los Angeles in with a B.A. in History – Art History.
-While continuing work on a M.A. in arts education at the University of Nebraska, Hillary was invited to Lake Placid to try bobsledding where she found instant success winning silver in the America’s Cup.
+Werth graduated from the University of California, Los Angeles in with a B.A. in History – Art History.
+While continuing work on an M.A. in arts education at the University of Nebraska, Hillary was invited to Lake Placid to try bobsledding where she found instant success winning silver in the America’s Cup.
 Hillary committed to the sport and made the national team in her rookie season.

 Creative pursuits and art have always been a part of her life.
 Her artwork combines graffiti, abstract and pop styles.
 She describes her creations as the results of her emotions pouring out, seeking composition and balance.